r3me/transformicons/README.md

-Transformicons : Animated CSS Icons
+Transformicons : Animated CSS Symbols and Buttons
 ======================

-*What's a transformicon?* It's an animated icon made with pure CSS!
+*What's a transformicon?* It's an animated CSS symbol/button presented in a neatly packaged library for Sass and CSS.

 **Browser Support** : IE10+, Chrome 36+, Safari 6+, Firefox 30+, Opera 22+, iOS 7+, Android 4+, Chrome for Android 38+